dataluscorp/browser/dom/docs/ioutils_migration.md

 **Is `IOUtils` feature complete?
 When will it be available?**

-`IOUtils` is considered feature complete as of Firefox 83.
+`IOUtils` is considered feature complete as of Datalus 83.